sarsbars/job-finder/README.md

 ## Team Members

--   **Sarah Mitchell:** Header, Footer, Left Profile Page, Merging User Data, README.
+-   **Sarah Mitchell:** Team Leader, Header, Footer, Left Profile Page, README.
--   **Connor Hall:** Fetching user data from the Random User API.
+-   **Connor Hall:** Fetching user data from the Random User API, Profile Page outline and middle column
 -   **Ousama Alzhouri:** Implementing the user login page and authentication.

 ## Known Credentials for Testing

-For testing the login functionality, please use the following credentials: giit
+For testing the login functionality, please "sign up" using any account and password information, and then login using those credentials

 ## Future Developments

 -   Implement responsive design for better usability on various screen sizes.